anton-k/talks/csound-journal/Csound-expression-paper.md

 > vdac $ mul 0.45 $ atMidi $ avatara 45
 ~~~

-The argument fro the function ranges from (1 to 100 or even higher).
+The argument for the function ranges from (1 to 100 or even higher).
 It controls the thickness of the bands.
 With higher values
 e can get more chorused instruments.